How to Cancel a Meeting [+ Meeting Cancellation Message Example]

 PRO TIP #1: If you’re rescheduling a recurring meeting, think about meeting frequency.
 For daily meetings, you may want to wait until the next one.
 For weekly meetings, consider scheduling an additional meeting or extending the time slot of the next meeting.

 PRO TIP #2: Use scheduling tools or a calendar app like Google Calendar to avoid scheduling conflicts and minimize the back-and-forth of finding a new slot.
+You can also use a QR code maker to share a QR code that participants can scan to immediately reschedule.
 As soon as you get the green light from meeting participants, send out a new meeting request that contains the new meeting title, meeting details, and any other necessary information.

 5. Request the Meeting Notes